Detection System of Record

 Tactical: MITRE ATT&CK Heatmap

-MITRE ATT&CK effectiveness heatmap dashboard showing coverage and effectiveness by tactic
+Product screenshot of SecuMap: MITRE ATT&CK effectiveness heatmap dashboard showing coverage and effectiveness by tactic

 Live visibility into adversary technique coverage and efficacy percentages.

-Strategic: MaGMa Use Case Governance
+Strategic: MaGMa Use Case Framework (UCF)

 Reconnaissance